geoserver/geoserver/doc/en/user/source/tutorials/georss/georss.rst

 Templating
 ----------
-GeoServer uses freemarker templates to customize the returned GeoRSS feed.
-If you are not familiar with freemarker templates you may wish to read the :ref:`tutorial_freemarkertemplate` tutorial, and the :ref:`getutorial_kmlplacemark` page, which has simple examples.
+GeoServer uses FreeMarker templates to customize the returned GeoRSS feed.
+If you are not familiar with FreeMarker templates you may wish to read the :ref:`tutorial_freemarkertemplate` tutorial, and the :ref:`getutorial_kmlplacemark` page, which has simple examples.

 Three template files are currently supported: